shawnnn3di/falldewideo/README.md

 ### current progress and to do list

-1. Support only 'framewise' now.
-Add 'eventwise'.
-2. Load only one data pack now.
+1. Load only one data pack now.
 Able the scripts to load from different packs.